GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-other-applications.md

 ## Open a tunnel

-You can let IAP Desktop open a tunnel and connect to tha tunnel by doing the following:
+You can let IAP Desktop open a tunnel and connect to the tunnel by doing the following:

 === "Server port"